ADD & ADHD,

 If you are itchy at any time while meditating try not scratching the itch.
 Yes, it’s torture of some sort.
 But, it is torture that will teach you something about the arising and cessation of sensation.

 I would sometimes meditate in my garage when I lived in Florida.
-Yes it was hot.
-Yes it was filled with mosquitoes in the evening.
+Yes, it was hot.
+Yes, it was filled with mosquitoes in the evening.
 Yes, there were spiders in my garage.

-I would sit up off the ground on the pad of an old Jacuzzi left there from the owners of the house before me.
+I would sit up off the ground on the pad of an old Jacuzzi left there by the owners of the house before me.
 I would meditate there and hear a mosquito in my ear and not move away or swat at it.
 I would feel something crawling on me and sometimes not look to see what it was.

 I would feel the itch of the mosquito bite and sometimes feel the mosquito land.
 The mosquitoes are BIG in Florida.
 I cannot usually feel the small mosquitoes here in Thailand when they land, but in Florida – I often felt them.